 Croatia in general is no longer cheap!
 Dubrovnik, Split and the Croatian islands are all so popular with international tourists, that prices are have inflated tremendously.

-Prices at most Dubrovnik Old Town restaurants rival those of New York City or Paris.
+Prices at most Dubrovnik Old Town restaurants rival those of New York City.
 Inexpensive food is hard to come by.
 For the cheapest food, street-side pizza shops are best.

 Uber does exist in Dubrovnik.
 However, taking Uber or other private cars will be quite expensive.
 Remember, Dubrovnik isn’t so cheap anymore!
 I only took Uber when a bus route was inconvenient for my destination.